Stats & Training

 Step 2Toxapex ✓

-Regenerator changes the entire equation for Toxapex.
+In Ultra Sun & Ultra Moon, Regenerator changes the entire equation for Toxapex.
 The 495 BST doesn't tell the full story.
-Ranked B-Tier.
+Ranked A-Tier.
+Recover with Black Sludge is the standard set.

 Regenerator is what you want on Toxapex.
 Every competitive set worth running is built with that ability in mind.
 The alternatives (Merciless, Limber) work on paper but Regenerator is what makes Toxapex worth using.